RaghavK16/JS-Virtual-Keyboard/README.md

 # JS-Virtual-Keyboard

-* A minimalistic and cool on-screen virtual keyboard.
+* A minimalistic and cool On-Screen virtual keyboard.

-* Uses Vanilla JS, HTML and CSS.
+* Built using Vanilla JS, HTML and CSS.

+* Easy to integrate into any website.

+* Fast and responsive.